trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 Other suggestions were directed at altering the architecture, rather than disciplining people: "Wouldn't it be appropriate," wrote one visitor after the death of an elephant seal, "to put mesh screens all around and on top, or to surround the basins with glass and put wire mesh on top, so that it is impossible to stick even the smallest thing through!
 Feeding prohibitions are pointless; the animals must rather be shielded in such a way that deaths or illnesses no longer occur."[^20]

 **The [[Architektur der Gehege|story.Zoo Architecture]] did indeed play an important role in the relationship between visitors and animals**.
 In the early 1930s, following Hagenbeck's open-air enclosures, the fences of many pens had been replaced by trenches.
 In 1930, the Berlin Zoological Garden also boasted that it had "de-fenced" its enclosures.[^21] However, the distance thus created did not necessarily completely cut off contact – nor was it the intention that it should do so.
-Rather, the trench in the elephant enclosure in Berlin was kept so narrow "that the animals could take bread from the visitors’ hands with their trunks," as zoo director Lutz Heck described it.[^22] The hippopotamus pool also still allowed direct contact, and facilitated feeding by visitors, as a photograph from the illustrated magazine _Die Woche im Bild_ shows.
+Rather, the trench in the elephant enclosure in Berlin was kept so narrow "that the animals could take bread from the visitors' hands with their trunks," as zoo director Lutz Heck described it.[^22] The hippopotamus pool also still allowed direct contact, and facilitated feeding by visitors, as a photograph from the illustrated magazine _Die Woche im Bild_ shows.

 <figure>